 OVER THE COUNTER ADDICTION

-It is a common misconception that only illegal drugs are dangerous.
-There are many different over-the-counter (OTC) drugs with psychoactive or mind-altering properties that may lead to a number of serious medical and mental health consequences if abused for the mere purpose of getting high.
+It is a common misconception that only illegal or prescribed controlled substance drugs are dangerous.
+There are many over-the-counter (OTC) drugs with psychoactive or mind-altering properties that may lead to a number of serious medical and mental health consequences if abused for the mere purpose of getting high.

 These harmful effects of OTC drugs frequently are compounded when they are combined with alcohol or other drugs.